Hennamann/CEP-Toolkit/README.md

 # CEP-Toolkit
-A repository for housing various tools useful forCEP extension development.
+A repository for housing various tools useful for CEP extension development.
 This might include
 - JSX Scripts
 - Boilerplates
 - Plugins